marekmansell/micropython-editor/README.rst

 MicroPython Editor is currently under heavy development, many features and bug-fixes are yet to be added.
 The project is open-source, so feel free to use it, test it or develop it!

-This project works with Python3, tkinter, Pillow, pygments and pyserial
+This project is based on Python3 and PyQt5

 Installing requirements::

    pip3 install -r requirements.txt